 Read time : 13 mins

 Bronchitis is a common respiratory condition that affects millions of people worldwide.
-It is essential to understand the causes, symptoms, and types of bronchitis to manage the condition effectively.
-This article will provide an overview of bronchitis, its types, and how it affects the body.
+To manage bronchitis effectively, it is essential to understand its causes, symptoms, and types.
+This article provides an overview of bronchitis, its types, and its effects on the body.

 Bronchitis is a respiratory condition that occurs when the bronchial tubes, which carry air to and from the lungs, become inflamed and swollen.
 This inflammation causes excess mucus production, leading to a nagging cough and breathing difficulties.
-Bronchitis can be acute or chronic, and it is often caused by viral or bacterial infections, as well as exposure to irritants such as cigarette smoke, dust, and pollution.
+Bronchitis can be acute or chronic, often caused by viral or bacterial infections, as well as exposure to irritants like cigarette smoke, dust, and pollution.

 |